m-labs/artiq/doc/manual/core_device.rst

 The core device contains some flash storage space which is largely used to store configuration data.
 It is one sector (typically 64 kB) large and organized as a list of key-value records, accessible by using ``artiq_coremgmt`` (see: :ref:`core-device-management-tool`).

-This area is used to store a variety of configurations, in particular the core device IP address and, if present, the startup and/or idle kernels (see also: :ref:`miscellaneous-configuration-of-the-core-device`).
+This area is used to store a variety of configurations, in particular the core device IP address and, if present, the startup and/or idle kernels (see also: :ref:`miscellaneous_config_core_device`).

 .. _board-ports: